grantbow/fit/README.md

 I would like to work with others and would appreciate feedback at grantbow+bug@gmail.com.

-Since the original project is not very active I have gone ahead and published code through this public fork.
-Instead of submitting a pull request to our upstream getting code from others can be done using [git remotes](https://stackoverflow.com/questions/36628859/git-how-to-merge-a-pull-request-into-a-fork).
+Since the original project is not very active I have gone ahead and continuted some development on my fork.
+I encourage discussion.
+Submitting can be done with a pull request to me, to our upstream project or using [git remotes](https://stackoverflow.com/questions/36628859/git-how-to-merge-a-pull-request-into-a-fork).

-You can report any bugs either by email or by sending a pull request.
+Anyone thinking of CONTRIBUTING.md please do so.
+As this is an issue tracking system a pull request with an issue seems logical enough and good working practice.

+As mentioned in SUPPORT.md questions are encouraged via email, issues or pull requests for now.

+The CODE_OF_CONDUCT.md is the standard offered by github and looks great.

 # Next Steps